LucaSpanedda/Digital_Filters_in_Faust/README.md

 Concluding this chapter on filter syntax in FAUST, we need to introduce a fundamental concept that will help us gain a more comprehensive understanding of digital filters: the relationship between milliseconds and samples -> sampling frequency.

-## Conversion of Milliseconds to Samples and Vice Versa
+## Milliseconds - Samples and the importance of the sampling frequency
 Digital filters differ from analog filters for one particular reason: the Analog-to-Digital (AD) conversion system involves discretizing a continuous physical phenomenon into a sampled numerical one.
 Understanding the relationship between time and samples helps us in reasoning and practical applications of digital filters.
 These filters indeed entail spectral changes (when observed in the frequency domain) and involve temporal integration changes (when observed in the time domain).
+This brief preamble will be explained further in the chapter on the bilinear transform.
+For now, let's focus on small examples of converting between milliseconds and samples.

 ### Conversion from Milliseconds to Samples

 Function for Conversion from Milliseconds to Samples: